 Guardian Ops uses the IP address from the abuse report as customer IDs.

+Please select the method that best fits your network and customer management setup, and follow the instructions below to set it up.
 Choose the method that best fits your network and customer management setup.

-Step 3: Configuring Inbound Processing
+Step 3: Prepare Your Customer List - Configure Inbound Processing

 • The “Incoming Events” (input node) is where parsed email and API events (XARF) enter the inbound processing flow.